IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/poetry-environment.rst

 Poetry Environment
 ------------------

-Poetry is used for dependency management within this project.
-To update dependencies, you can either update ``pyproject.toml`` manually, or use ``poetry add <dependency>``.
+:ref:`_poetry-link <Poetry>` is used for dependency management within this project.
+To update dependencies, you can either update
+``pyproject.toml`` manually, or use ``poetry add <dependency>``.

 If you do add dependencies, please make sure you define the version numbers mindfully.
 The best way to do this is to use